aleingmar/aleingmar-pi-portfolio/content/post/my-server/index.md

 ---
-title: Mi propio servidor con RPI5
+title: My own RPI5 server
-description: Configuración, administración y despliegue de servicios en mi propio servidor Rasberrypi 5
+description: Personal project | Configuration, administration and deployment of services on my own Rasberrypi 5 server.
+A VPN, a password manager, a container manager and a DNS ad and tracker blocker.
 slug: my-server
 date: 2024-08-01 00:00:00+0000
 image: rasberry.png